ka-kwok/hackathon1-retail-sales-data-analysis/README.md

 * How did you use generative AI tools to help with ideation, design thinking and code optimisation?

 ## Ethical considerations
-* Were there any data privacy, bias or fairness issues with the data?
+Although there were no data privacy (PII), bias, or fairness issues with the dataset, the following principles were always followed:

-* How did you overcome any legal or societal issues?
+* Data Privacy: Any personally identifiable information (PII) was anonymized or removed to protect individual privacy.

+* Bias and Fairness: The dataset was reviewed for representation bias, and adjustments were made to prevent disadvantaging any group.

+* Legal Compliance: Data collection and processing adhered to all applicable regulations (e.g., GDPR, HIPAA).

+* Societal Impact: Potential misuse or negative consequences were considered, and safeguards were implemented to mitigate risks.

+source: ChatGPT

 ## Unfixed Bugs